 Helping pensioners and disadvantaged owners to save their pets through provision of veterinary care, so that bond is preserved, is Pet Medical Crisis’s mission.
 Our Motto: ‘Keeping pets and their people united in health‘.

 Victorian Vets with suitable clients may apply

 Any Victorian Veterinary Clinic is welcome to apply for funds to assist a pensioner or disadvantaged person whose pet is in danger of being unnecessarily euthanised.
-Once a plan of care is known and it is established that the owner is in dire need of assistance, the Vet reduces the cost of care to ‘at-cost’ to see if the owner is able to then proceed.
+Once a plan of care is known and it is established that the owner has exhausted all avenues of funding and is in dire need of assistance, the Vet is asked to reduce the cost of care to ‘at-cost’ to see if the owner is able to then proceed.

 Case Selection Criteria

 - owners who find veterinary bills to be a drain on their finances but they are employed and able to repay costs for their pet’s surgery

 Criteria for case selection are outlined below:

-- Available to owners in necessitous circumstances to assist their companion animals experiencing a medical crisis.
+- Available to screened owners in ‘necessitous circumstances’ to assist their companion animals experiencing a medical crisis.

-- Funds are only paid to the veterinary hospitals account for the pet in care; no funds are paid to individuals or owners;
+- Funds are only paid to the veterinary hospitals account for the pet in care; no funds are paid to individuals or owners.

 - Suitable cases may include but are not limited to minor dog/cat fight wounds or trauma, acute intoxication, abscesses, ocular prolapse, dental surgery, surgical conditions e.g. gastrointestinal foreign bodies, spinal cord decompression, shunt repairs, etc.